 Arlo's WordPress plugin lets you quickly and effectively integrate Arlo onto your WordPress website.
-By default, the plugin includes a full set of pre-built page templates, shortcodes, and useful out-of-the-box themes, which makes integration a breeze.
+The plugin includes a full set of pre-built page templates, shortcodes, and useful out-of-the-box themes, which makes integration a breeze!

 In this article: